abrahamgue05/Learning_C_Language/README.md

 - [ ] [Bank management system](https://www.geeksforgeeks.org/bank-account-system-in-c-using-file-handling/)
   Using some already existing videos and code sheets I will make my own bank system.

+- [ ] [Simple GUI Calculator using C](https://youtu.be/NJyq0KuOu_w?si=sJywIgPOLU7IHRPw) - This program is basically a simple calculator with a nice graphical user interface which is easily understood.
+I used the C programming language along with the gtk3 library

 **Note**: All code examples and projects are written in **English**.

 ## 📝 What's This About?